 In this second stage, you create a product ‘story’ for each product.
 Many different users will collaborate to produce the best possible product information by adding text, descriptions, images, videos, documents, specifications, and customer testimonials to generate the optimal content to make the product appealing.

 In this third stage, the release strategy and timing for publication of the information is planned.
 This is the stage where the product marketers combine different products into assortments, groups, looks, showrooms, campaigns or other targeted offerings aimed at certain channels and customer segments or groups.

-In this final stage, the product information is pushed to different channels, such as eCommerce, mCommerce, Print, POS, advertisements, email marketing, and in-store displays to drive interest to the attracting and converting channels for the marketed products.
+In this fourth stage, the product information is pushed to different channels, such as e-Commerce, mCommerce, Print, POS, advertisements, email marketing, and in-store displays to drive interest to the attracting and converting channels for the marketed products.

 Get the datasheet and learn more about what Product Information Management (PIM) is in this article.